Giving Money to Kids: UGMAs and UTMAs, 529 Plans, and More

 Whether it’s giving to kids, grandkids, nieces, nephews, or other special little ones in your life, we get this question quite a bit.
 And with the SECURE 2.0 Act allowing for rollovers from 529 Plans to Roth IRAs starting next year, we decided to turn our three-part series on “Giving Money to Kids” into an all-inclusive piece.

 From college savings strategies to gifts that are not necessarily for education, you’ll find it all right here.

 Primarily, the questions we’ve gotten have focused on where the best “place” to put money for little ones is.
 What’s interesting about this question is that there are so many potential answers that the options can actually get a little overwhelming.
 From simple “mental accounting” — i.e., $X in this account is for Jr.’s college — to elaborate trusts and everything in between, the solutions are practically endless.

 However, I do think there are a few strategies that won’t necessarily numb the mind and are certainly worth considering.
 The first thing to ask yourself when this topic comes up is, “Do I want this money to be used specifically and only for college?”

 If the answer to both of those is yes, then you should really focus on the tax benefits available when saving for college.

 The current granddaddy of investing for college is the Section 529 College Savings Plan.
-Because of its popularity, I want to start here, but that doesn’t mean that I think this is necessarily the best place for college savings.
-Let’s explore what a 529 plan is and how it works.
+Because of its popularity, I want to start here.
+And while that doesn’t mean that I think this is necessarily the best place for college savings, the future Roth IRA rollover option certainly makes it a bit sweeter.
+Let’s explore what a 529 Plan is and how it works.

 When money is distributed from the account, if the money is used for qualified education expenses, it is withdrawn tax-free.
 Recent changes to tax law expanded the types of expenses that 529 money can be used for, which now include private K-12 education, for example.